№ 00 — Adam Manji · San Francisco, CA

 The form factor

-Snappy ships two formats: NBA quarter-only contests that resolve in roughly 30 minutes, and MLB head-to-head snake drafts that finish in three innings.
-Both are 1v1 by default.
-Both have a 20-second draft turn timer.
-Both feel — by design — like a video game.
+Snappy ships two formats.
+NBA quarter-only contests resolve in roughly 30 minutes.
+MLB head-to-head snake drafts finish in three innings.
+Both are 1v1.
+Both have a 20-second draft clock.
+Both are free to play, with rank — Bronze through Legend — replacing dollars as the thing on the line.

 § 03